madtheorist/advent-of-code-2024/README.md

 https://adventofcode.com/2024

-To run each script, first `cd` into the `src` directory:
+To run each script from the root directory, use

 ```
-cd src
-python day_1.py
+python src/day_1.py
 ```

-To run tests use
+To run tests, simply type
 ```
 pytest
 ```